-a vulnerability theory term that describes an entity that interacts with the software or with other entities, such as a User, Service, Monitor (e.g. IDS), Intermediary, and others.
+a vulnerability theory term that describes an entity that interacts with a product or with other entities, such as a User, Service, Monitor (e.g. IDS), Intermediary, and others.

-an actor who attempts to gain access to behaviors or resources that are outside of the software's intended control sphere for that actor.
+an actor who attempts to gain access to behaviors or resources that are outside of the product's intended control sphere for that actor.

 the process of determining whether an actor with a given identity is allowed to have access to a resource, then granting access to that resource, as defined by the implicit and explicit security policies for the system.
 This is different than authentication, because authorization focuses on whether a given actor can access a given resource, not in proving what the real-world identity of the actor is.

-an action that the software takes, typically as implemented in code or as represented by an algorithm.
+an action that the product takes, typically as implemented in code or as represented by an algorithm.
 Could also refer to actions by other actors that are not the system.

 acronym for "Create, Read, Update, Delete," a model for persistent storage of data that is similar to the resource model in vulnerability theory.